major/MySQLTuner-perl/INTERNALS.md

 ## MySQLTuner replication checks

-* Is server replication configuarted as slave ?
+* Is server replication configured as slave ?
 * SQL replacation thread running ?
 * IO replacation thread running ?
 * Replication lag in seconds
-* Is Slave configuratedd in read only ?
+* Is Slave configured in read only ?

 ## MySQLTuner InnoDB information